nexushoratio/userscripts/lib/userscript.md

 * Exception - Library specific exception.
 * licenseData - License data extracted from the userscript header.
 * environmentData - Raw text about the current environment.
+* getValue - Fetches value from userscript storage if granted.
+* setValue - Sets a value in userscript storage if granted.

 More details are in [userscript.js](userscript.js) as JSDoc.